lorenzosabugjr/SAGE/docs/implementation.md

 - `gdtset_diaid`: target diameter
 - `gdtset_diath`: current threshold
 - `aux_samples_count`: number of refinement samples added in the current call
+- `init_step`: step size for the initial simplex when history is empty

 ## 2. LP construction